Frequently Asked Questions

 Why do the tubs have glass lids?

-Glass lids for each tub help reduce both noise from the pumps and water evaporation in the tubs.
-Unlike acrylic tops, glass lids will not warp or curl with moisture or turn yellow with UV light.
+Glass lids reduce both noise from the pumps and water evaporation in the tubs.
+Unlike acrylic tops, glass lids won’t warp or curl with moisture or turn yellow with UV light.

 Back to Top